To say I hated my weight would be a HUGE understatement

 A Personal Invite...

 I'm not sure what your goals are.
-But if even one of your goals has to do with becoming a more confident and captivating public speaker, then I'd like like to invite you to join my private Facebook group of individuals who are looking to be more Awesome On Stage.
+But if even one of your goals has to do with becoming a more confident and captivating public speaker or event emcee and you’d like to know how to achieve these goals, then I'd like to invite you to join my private Facebook group of individuals who are looking to be more Awesome On Stage.

 You can join the group for free (and get a free gift just for joining) by clicking the button below.